ArchipelagoMW/Archipelago/worlds/factorio/docs/setup_en.md

 For additional client features, issue the `/help` command in the Archipelago Client.
 Once connected to the AP server, you can also issue the `!help` command to learn about additional commands like `!hint`.
+For more information about the commands you can use see the [commands guide](/tutorial/Archipelago/commands/en).

 ## Allowing Other People to Join Your Game